 Issuing a vegetation notice

-Town and parish councils can now issue notices directly to property owners/occupiers whose vegetation is overgrown and encroaching on the highway.
+Town and parish councils may be able to issue notices directly to property owners/occupiers whose vegetation is overgrown and encroaching on the highway.
 If you would like to discuss your options with a member of our team, please contact email@example.com.

 Suffolk's Roadside Nature Reserves

 Suffolk’s Roadside Nature Reserves (RNRs) serve to protect species-rich plants and plants of national or county importance.
 They are marked onsite with white posts, to ensure they’re only cut at certain times of year.

 For more information on Suffolk’s RNRs, please visit our landscape and wildlife page.